 Library Laureate.
 Julia was named a 2017 Library Laureate by the Friends of the San Francisco Library.
 She was honored at a gala event at the main branch of the library on April 7, 2017.
 For more information, click here.

 Public Scholar Award.
-Julia was granted a 2016-2017 “Public Scholar” award from the National Endowment for the Humanities to support her forthcoming book, “Daughters of Joy: America’s Other Slaves and Their Fight for Freedom.”
+Julia was granted a 2016-2017 “Public Scholar” award from the National Endowment for the Humanities to support her forthcoming book, “The White Devil’s Daughters.”
 For more information, click here.

 NYT Bestseller!
 Lost Kingdom hits the New York Times bestseller list for e-book non-fiction for the week of June 19, 2016.
 To see the list, click here.